+2.1 Global objective

-2.1 Global objective of the Assignment is to contribute to achieving sustainable and inclusive economic growth, support job creation through inclusion of all players in the economy, particularly the previously excluded and disadvantaged, such as women, youth and SMEs and access to information.
-This is also in support of the industrialisation agenda in the SADC region which foresees the enhancement of financial inclusion at regional and national level and access to finance by SMEs as a vehicle to achieving the industrialisation.
+The global objective of the Assignment is to contribute to achieving sustainable and inclusive economic growth, support job creation through inclusion of all players in the economy, particularly the previously excluded and disadvantaged, such as women, youth and SMEs.
+This is also in support of the industrialisation agenda in the SADC region which foresees the enhancement of financial inclusion at regional and national level.
+This, financial inclusion is a critical vehicle to achieving industrialisation, economic inclusivity, and growth.

-The link between financial development and economic growth has been the subject of significant focus and research in financial sector policy and thus requires that it be systemic in order to ensure financial integrity and consumer protection.
-Financial Inclusion should be about ensuring that financial services are not just accessible to all but also that policy objectives encourage responsible and sustainable delivery of services.
 Financial Inclusion is also an essential instrument for increasing production for small enterprises and eventually increasing household income.
-Focus on financial inclusion is also essential to enabling governments to meet their developmental goals, especially on expanding and improving the quality of financial inclusion, which is one of the 2030 Sustainable Development Goals (SDGs).
+Focus on financial is also essential to enabling governments to meet their developmental goals, especially on expanding and improving the quality of financial inclusion, which is one of the 2030 Sustainable Development Goals (SDGs).